dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * systemPrompt: the AI system prompt to instruct AI behaviour
 * ai: URL of the KnowledgeBase database.
 Only required if there are multiple KnowledgeBases.
 * model: name of the AI model to use - those can be configured in settings.yml (see AI & ML integration for details)
-* tools: names of the tools the AI is allowed to use
+* tools: names of the tools the AI is allowed to use.
+Tools can be Invoke functions with comment and parameter annotations, builtin MCP tools configured in the MCP proxy, or tools of an external MCPServer
 * tags: all documents with these tags are used as the RAG source
 * documents: individual documents to be used as the RAG source